lephleg/nano-node-docker/readme.md

 #### **Install with SSL enabled**

-Open a bash terminal and fire up the installation script with the domain (-d) argument:
+After your DNS records are setup, fire up the installation script with the domain (-d) argument:

 ```
 $ sudo ./setup.sh -d mydomain.com -e myemail@example.com